 Currently, over 120 Catholic colleges and universities are member institutions.
-The National CCAA is led by a board of directors comprised of an executive director, admission and enrollment leaders from member institutions and secondary school counselors from Catholic high schools.
+The National CCAA is led by a board of directors comprised of an executive director, admission and enrollment leaders from member institutions, and secondary school counselors from Catholic high schools.

-National CCAA staff
+The National CCAA Staff

 Joyce Masek leads the national office as executive director.
 Joyce started with the National CCAA in 2009 after spending more than 12 years in college admissions at Marquette University, a National CCAA member institution, and Kenyon College, a liberal arts institution in Gambier, Ohio.
 She also worked in admissions at Columbus School for Girls, an independent preK-12 day school in Columbus, Ohio.

 Joyce earned both her bachelor's and master's degrees from Boston College, another National CCAA member school.
 Joyce lives in Columbus, Ohio, with her husband, a professor at National CCAA member institution Ohio Dominican University, and their two children.